t3n0/notes/notes/python/multiprocessing.md

  - the [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing) library (from the Pyhton standard library)
  - the [`mpi4py`](https://mpi4py.readthedocs.io/en/stable/) library (available with pip)

+## `Multiprocessing`

+The `multiprocessing` library is a useful parallelization library in machines with a [**shared memory**](https://en.wikipedia.org/wiki/Shared_memory) architecture.
+A *laptop* or a *single node* in a HPC machine are examples of shared memory machines.
+This means that the `multiprocessing` is [not suitable](https://stackoverflow.com/questions/5181949/using-the-multiprocessing-module-for-cluster-computing) to distribute a parallel calculation over a cluster, where each machine/node don't share the same memory.
+To do so, we must look into `mpi`, see the next section.

+## `mpi4py`

 install openmpi

 rename the folder `compiler_compat` to some `compiler_compat_bak`